Life Coaching for College & Teen Girls

 Get Over It, Sis.

-Let them have their thing.
+They are allowed have their thing.

 Accept that life isn’t fair.
 It actually makes your life easier when you accept it.
+It is what it is.

 Girl crying meme